 Entry Level Certificate - 100% of the year 11 students entered achieved an Entry Level Certificate in Maths and English.
-1 student was not put forward for Entry Level Maths or English as they had already achieved a higher L1 in the subjects.
-80.95% of the students achieved 5 or more entry level qualifications including English and Maths which is a massive increase from 2021 which was 38.89%.
+82.35% of the students achieved 5 or more entry level qualifications including English and Maths which is an increase from 2022 which was 80.95%.